ardunn/dex/README.md

 #### Dionysus is an ultra-minimal and opinionated productivity tool.
 It tells you what to work on and when.
 You can create new tasks, edit existing one, or mark them as doing or done.
-It can also give stats on how long you've been working on what.
-The objective is to get more done in less time without excessive organization or frills.
+Get more done in less time.

 ![dionysus](./assets/dionysus.jpg)